apache/hudi/website/docs/sql_dml.md

 For a Table where Hudi auto generates primary keys, the join condition in MIT can be on any arbitrary data columns.
 :::

-#### Merge Into with Partial Updates {#merge-into-partial-update}
+### Merge Into with Partial Updates {#merge-into-partial-update}

-Partial updates only write updated columns instead of full update record.
-This is useful when you have hundreds of columns and only a few columns are updated.
+Partial updates only write updated columns instead of full change records.
+This is useful when you have wide tables (typical for ML feature stores) with hundreds of columns and only a few columns are updated.
 It reduces the write amplification as well as helps in lowering the query latency. `MERGE INTO` statement above can be modified to use partial updates as shown below.

 ```sql